eurunuela/python_course_package/CONTRIBUTING.md

 Every project on GitHub uses [issues][link_issues], [milestones][link_milestones], and [project boards][link_project_boards] slightly differently.

-The following outlines how the ``python_course`` developers think about these different tools.
+The following outlines how the ``workout_analysis`` developers think about these different tools.

 * **Issues** are individual pieces of work that need to be completed to move the project forwards.
 A general guideline: if you find yourself tempted to write a great big issue that